DEEPLERZERA/Movie-recommender/README.md

 # Movie-recommender
 Movie recommender, built with numpy library in Python.

+In this project we have two types of recommender, that is called by: **Collaborative Filtering** and **Content-Based Filtering**.

+## Collaborative Filtering